Do I need to apply for post-graduate fellowships?

 For most clerkships, it doesn’t matter whether you are straight out of law school or are coming off of a fellowship.
 Some judges do prefer their clerks to have experience, though; in those cases, doing a fellowship first could prove an advantage.
 Eligibility criteria for fellowships vary, however.
 While most fellowships accept applications from clerks, there are some that will only accept them from, or strongly prefer, 3Ls.
-You should consult with an OPIA fellowships advisor on the eligibility rules for specific fellowships.
+You should consult with an OPIA fellowships adviser on the eligibility rules for specific fellowships.

-Who can review my fellowships materials?
+Who can review my fellowship materials?

-An OPIA fellowships advisor can review your entire fellowship application, and getting this kind of feedback is a great idea.
-The goal is to bring out your personal strengths by assisting you with your written materials, preparing you for interviews, reviewing handouts for presentations and discussing budgets.
+An OPIA fellowships adviser can review your entire fellowship application, and getting this kind of feedback is a great idea.
+The goal is to bring out your personal strengths by assisting you with your written materials, preparing you for interviews, reviewing handouts for presentations, and discussing budgets.
 Submit your application materials through our materials review portal, making sure to leave plenty of time before any fellowship advising appointment.
 Take advantage of other resources in drafting your materials as well.
 For example, you can collaborate with your host organization on your application essays, or ask former fellows to share their application materials with you.
 Review our list of previous HLS fellowship awardees.
 The Skadden Foundation also maintains a list of all former and current Skadden Fellows regardless of the law school they attended, and these can be a resource for you as well.

 What can I expect to be paid as a fellow?